smartsdk/smartsdk-recipes/recipes/data-management/cygnus/ha/readme.md

 This recipe will show you how to deploy a default cygnus-ngsi configuration with a MySQL backend.
 Note that this generic enabler can actually be deployed with [many other backends](http://fiware-cygnus.readthedocs.io/en/latest/cygnus-common/backends_catalogue/introduction/index.html).

-This recipe in particular requires the use of "configs" and hence depends on a docker-compose file version "3.3", supported in docker versions 17.06.0+.
+This recipe in particular requires the use of [docker "configs"](https://docs.docker.com/compose/compose-file/#configs) and hence depends on a docker-compose file version "3.3", supported in docker versions 17.06.0+.

-Instructions on how to prepare your environment to test these recipes are given in [https://github.com/smartsdk/smartsdk-recipes](https://github.com/smartsdk/smartsdk-recipes).
+Instructions on how to prepare your environment to test these recipes are given in the [Installation](../../installation.md) section of the docs.
 Assuming you have created a 3-nodes Swarm setup, this deployment will look as follows...

 <img src='http://g.gravizo.com/g?
   digraph G {